jaehyeon-kim/flink-demos/building-pyflink-apps/README.md

     - **See course content(s) below**
       - [s15_branching.py](./src/s15_branching.py)
 16. ✅ Merging Flink Data Streams (Exercise)
-    - Records from the _skyone_ and _sunset_ topics are merged and pushed into the _flightdata_ topic after being converted into the flight data.
+    - Records from the _skyone_ and _sunset_ topics are merged and sent into the _flightdata_ topic after being converted into the flight data.
     - **See course content(s) below**
       - [s16_merge.py](./src/s16_merge.py)
       - [test_s16_merge.py](./src/test_s16_merge.py)
 17. Windowing and Watermarks in Flink
 18. ✅ Aggregating Flink Data using Windowing (Exercise)
-    - Usage statistics (total flight duration and number of flights) are calculated by email address, and they are pushed into the _userstatistics_ topic.
+    - Usage statistics (total flight duration and number of flights) are calculated by email address, and they are sent into the _userstatistics_ topic.
-    - Note the transformation is _stateless_ in a sense that aggregation is entirely within the tumbling window over 1 minute.
+    - Note the transformation is _stateless_ in a sense that aggregation is entirely within a one-minute tumbling window.
     - **See course content(s) below**
       - [s18_aggregation.py](./src/s18_aggregation.py)
       - [test_s18_aggregation.py](./src/test_s18_aggregation.py)